arthurlovekin/rotation-visualizer/README.md

 This tool shows different representations of a rotation in 3D, including a visual representation and various algebraic representations.
 All of the representations are a "view" into the same underlying rotation, and update automatically as the user interacts with the sliders or text boxes.

 ## Visual Layout:
-On the right of the screen is a canvas with the un-rotated(gray) and rotated (black) version of the same mesh.
+On the right of the screen is a black canvas with the un-rotated (gray) and rotated (white) version of the same mesh.
 There are checkboxes / dropdowns to configure:
-    - Different mesh options (eg. Coordinate axes, colored cube, Monkey, airplane)
+    - Different meshes (eg. Coordinate axes, colored cube, Monkey, airplane)
     - Include the axis-angle representation (visualized in 3D as a flag)
     - Include the coordinate axes and rotated coordinate-axes (arrows)
     - Include the Euler-Angle Arcs: https://compsci290-s2016.github.io/CoursePage/Materials/EulerAnglesViz/
 On the left of the screen are the algebraic representations of the rotation (see below).
 Each representation includes a text box from/into which the user can copy/paste/type, and also sliders that follow the values of the representation.
 There is also a button to toggle the matrix/vector formatting between languages (Python, Matlab, R, yaml, or user-defined).

-(the URL of the site determines the default settings)
+The URL of the site determines the settings.

 ## Representations: